Our meditation and breathwork ceremonies offer many spiritual, physical, and mental benefits.

 Open your eyes slowly and take a moment to mindfully observe how your body feels, and your emotions and thoughts.
 Notice any sounds in the environment.

-If you can, give yourself about 30 minutes post-session before you need to interact with others and resolve to be mindful as you get up and go about the rest of the day.
+After the breathwork we usually have about 20 minutes to let the energy settle and before you need to interact with others.
+Resolve to be mindful as you get up and go about the rest of the day or week.

 Your meditation and breathwork sessions should have a positive effect on your life, and this is likely to happen if you make the transition from meditation to activity as smooth as possible.